OWASP/www-project-application-security-awareness-campaigns/index.md

 The posters and email templates are available [here][1] for download

-- What is AppSec Poster - Q1/Q2 2022
+- What is AppSec Poster - Coming this week!

-- Proactive Controls Campaign - Q2/Q3 2022
+- Proactive Controls Campaign - Q4 2022

 ...